openconfig/featureprofiles/feature/platform/controllercard/tests/SetRequest_controll_card_switchover/README.md

   * If not received, the test FAILED.
   * If received at time <= "SwitchControlProcessorResponce"+110s and ERROR is returned, send gNMI `setRequest` with prepared large config.
 Reaped form Wait for `SetResponce`
   * If received at time > "SwitchControlProcessorResponce"+110s and ERROR is returned, test FAILED
-  * If received at time <= "SwitchControlProcessorResponce"+120s and SUCESS is returned, proceed
+  * If received at time <= "SwitchControlProcessorResponce"+120s and SUCCESS is returned, proceed
 * Retrieve configuration from DUT DUT using gNMI `GetRequest`.
 * Verify:
   * The gNMI `setResponce` has been received within 120s after `setRequest` by comparing with "SwitchControlProcessorResponse_time", and
   * The gNOI `SwitchControlProcessorResponce` has been received and switchover was executed by DUT (compare "previous_ACRIVE" with DUT state), and
   * The configuration retrieved from DUT is the same as one prepared^1

 ^1 some small deviations are expected.
-This is OK to verify that retrived configuration is not smaller in size then prepared one, has same number of interfaces, BGP neighbours.
+This is OK to verify that the retrieve configuration configuration is not smaller in size than the prepared one, and has the same number of interfaces, BGP neighbors.

 ## Testbed topology
 dut.testbed